SungananiM2710/-Heart-Disease-Detection-ML-/README.md

-# -Heart-Disease-Detection-ML-
+# -Heart-Disease-Detection-Supervised ML-
-This repository contains a machine learning model to predict heart disease based on patient features, including gender, age, hypertension, smoking history, BMI, HbA1c level, blood glucose level, and diabetes.
-The model aims to support early diagnosis and preventive healthcare measures through data-driven insights.
+This project aims to develop a supervised machine learning model for predicting the likelihood of heart disease in patients based on various health-related features.
+The dataset includes key attributes such as gender, age, hypertension, heart disease history, smoking history, BMI, HbA1c level, blood glucose level, and diabetes.
+These factors are commonly associated with cardiovascular health and play a critical role in risk prediction.

+The model is designed to assist healthcare professionals by providing a data-driven prediction tool that can help identify individuals at high risk of heart disease, enabling early interventions.
+The dataset is preprocessed to handle missing values, normalise numerical features, and encode categorical variables.
+Multiple machine learning algorithms, including logistic regression, and Random Forest have been explored and evaluated based on their accuracy, recall, ROC score and precision.

+The goal is to create an accessible, effective, and efficient tool that can assist in the early detection of heart disease, ultimately contributing to improved healthcare outcomes.
+This project demonstrates the potential of machine learning in health risk prediction and can be extended to real-world applications such as diagnostic tools and personalised healthcare planning.